-Question (Q4) asks for the annual data for DISCLOSURES, U.S. PATENTS ISSUED, TOTAL U.S. PATENT APPLICATIONS FILED and NEW PATENT APPLICATIONS FILED.
-See related definitions for TOTAL U.S. PATENT APPLICATIONS FILED and NEW PATENT APPLICATIONS FILED to respond to this portion of the question.
+Question (Q4) asks for the annual data for DISCLOSURES, US PATENTS ISSUED, TOTAL US PATENT APPLICATIONS FILED and NEW PATENT APPLICATIONS FILED.
+See related definitions for DISCLOSURES, TOTAL US PATENT APPLICATIONS FILED and NEW PATENT APPLICATIONS FILED to respond to this portion of the question.

-Questions (Q4.4), (Q4.5), (Q4.6) and (Q4.7) gather information on the type of patent application that is used for NEW PATENT APPLICATIONS FILED.
+Questions Q4.5 - Q4.11 [Q4.5 - Q4.14 for Canadian participants] gather information on the type of patent application that is used for NEW PATENT APPLICATIONS FILED.

-Question (Q4.7) asks for NON-US PATENT APPLICATIONS FILED.
-You should respond only if the initial filing of a patent application is with a patent office other than the USPTO.
-It does NOT ask for information about all foreign patent applications filed by institutions.
-It is anticipated that Canadian respondents will be the primary respondents to this question, although some U.S. institutions may file initial applications outside the U.S. in the course of collaborations with non-U.S. companies or academic institutions.
+Question Q4.11 for US participants asks for NON-US PATENT APPLICATIONS FILED.
+You should respondonly if the initial filing of a patent application is with a patent office other than the USPTO.
+It does NOT refer to all foreign patent applications filed by institutions.